-The RemCo approves remuneration policy and long-term incentive schemes for staff, sets the remuneration of executive directors and other senior executives, and approves guidelines for the group's annual salary and incentive reviews.
+RemCo approves the remuneration policy and long-term incentive schemes for staff, sets the remuneration of executive directors and other senior executives, and approves guidelines for the group's annual salary and incentive reviews.
 The committee also acts in an advisory capacity to review and provide feedback to shareholders on proposed candidates for director appointments, including consideration of knowledge, skills and experience.

-Additional details on remuneration policy and governance are included on pages 38-39 of the ICBC Standard Bank Plc Consolidated Annual Report 2022.
+Additional details on remuneration policy and governance are included on pages 46 - 47 of the ICBCS Consolidated Annual Report 2023.

-Material Risk Takers (MRT)
+Material Risk Takers